- the testing environment setup,

 # Setting up the CKEditor development environment

-First, you need to install a couple of tools which you will be using later:
+First, you need to install Yarn that will be used for dependency management.

-It is best to install them globally in your system for an easier use later on:
+It is best to install it globally in your system for an easier use later on:

 git clone https://github.com/ckeditor/ckeditor5.git cd ckeditor5